lamberta/devkit-doc/guide/game-walkthrough.md

 will serve as our grass.
 We initialize our superclass by passing in the options to the `supr` function.

-A listener is attached for an `'app:start'` event which will start the game.
-This is dispatched from the root of our application, after the start button click event was handled, and executes the `start_game_flow` function.

 ~~~
 this.init = function (opts) {
   opts = merge(opts, {